allenai/close/README.md

 ### Visual News:
 We use the Visual News dataset, a large corpus consisting of both news images and articles from several news sources.
 More details can be found [here](https://github.com/FuxiaoLiu/VisualNews-Repository).

+Email sophiag[at]allenai[dot]org for trained models on visual news.

 ### Adapters
 The linear and covariance adapters we used in our ablations can be downloaded directly from AWS, see `download_adapters` in `coco/close/download.py`